-Tendai Mafuma is a fellow at the O’Neill Institute.
+Tendai Mafuma was an associate at the O’Neill Institute.

 Mafuma is interested in access to medicines, access to health care services, and health systems reforms.
 She enjoys this work because of the intersection between law and policy, and because it allows her to work with people from different disciplines to find solutions for some of the most pressing health issues.